Edible seaweed

 Edible seaweeds are seaweeds that can be eaten and used for culinary purposes.
 They typically contain high amounts of fiber.
 They may belong to one of several groups of multicellular algae: the red algae, green algae, and brown algae.
 Seaweeds are also harvested or cultivated for the extraction of polysaccharides such as alginate, agar and carrageenan, gelatinous substances collectively known as hydrocolloids or phycocolloids.
 Hydrocolloids have attained commercial significance, especially in food production as food additives.
 The food industry exploits the gelling, water-retention, emulsifying and other physical properties of these hydrocolloids.

-Seaweed as food is particularly popular in East Asia.
+Seaweed as food is particularly popular in East Asia, Southeast Asia, and the Pacific Islands.

 Most edible seaweeds are marine algae, a group containing few toxic (though some deadly) species, while freshwater algae are mostly toxic.